MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     ![XXX](media/AOA-.PNG "XXX")

 6. Confirm that the scan is accurately aligned to the target object.
-If not, select rescan to try again.
+If not, select **Rescan** to try again.

     > [!TIP]
     > You can place arrows at key points on your target object (at the left end and right end of the object) in the first step of a guide and use those arrows to gauge the accuracy of the scan.